ENCODE-DCC/caper/README.md

 ## Introduction

 Caper wraps Cromwell to run pipelines on multiple platforms like GCP (Google Cloud Platform), AWS (Amazon Web Service) and HPCs like SLURM, SGE, PBS/Torque and LSF.
 It provides easier way of running Cromwell server/run modes by automatically composing necessary input files for Cromwell.
-Also, Caper can run each task on a specified environment (Docker, Singularity or Conda).
-Caper automatically recursively localizes all files (keeping their directory structure) defined in your input JSON and command line according to the specified backend.
+Caper can run each task on a specified environment (Docker, Singularity or Conda).
+Also, Caper automatically localizes all files (keeping their directory structure) defined in your input JSON and command line according to the specified backend.
 For example, if your chosen backend is GCP and files in your input JSON are on S3 buckets (or even URLs) then Caper automatically transfers `s3://` and `http(s)://` files to a specified `gs://` bucket directory.
 Supported URIs are `s3://`, `gs://`, `http(s)://` and local absolute paths.
+You can use such URIs either in CLI and input JSON.
 Private URIs are also accessible if you authenticate using cloud platform CLIs like `gcloud auth`, `aws configure` and using `~/.netrc` for URLs.

 ## Installation for Google Cloud Platform and AWS